 Verrès Historical Carnival

-Caterina di Challant, a 15th-century Aosta Valley noblewoman, lives again every year at the Verrès Carnival, now in its 62nd edition, which takes place from Saturday, February 22nd, until Tuesday 25th, 2020.
+Caterina di Challant, a 15th-century Aosta Valley noblewoman, lives again every year at the Verrès Carnival, now in its 63rd edition, which takes place in February 2021.

 In 1449, Caterina di Challant, Countess of Challant and daughter of local aristocrat Francesco di Challant, arrived in Verrès with his husband Pierre Sarriod, Lord of Introd.